Table reservations for the Oktoberfest 2023: Frequently asked questions and answers

 How much does admittance to the “Oide Wiesn” section of the Oktoberfest cost?

-For just three euros, Oktoberfest visitors can visit the nostalgic “Oide Wiesn” – a section of the festival set up in 2010 to give people a taste of the Oktoberfest of old.
+For just three euros, Oktoberfest visitors can visit the nostalgic “Oide Wiesn” – a section of the festival give people a taste of the Oktoberfest of old.
 Located in the south of the Theresienwiese, there are two traditional beer tents here (“Festzelt Tradition” and “Herzkasperl-Festzelt”) as well as historical fairground rides (one euro per ride) and a museum tent with lots of fairground fun from yesteryear.
 A fantastic experience for all the family!

 Children in the beer tent: What is the minimum age requirement for admittance to a tent at the Oktoberfest?

 Children under the age of six are only permitted in the beer tents until 8 PM, even with guardians.
 For the safety of the youngest Oktoberfest guests, pushchairs and prams are not permitted on German Reunification Day (October 3) as well as all day on Saturday and from 6 PM onwards on every other day.

 Which beer tents are there at the Oktoberfest?